DHT Blockers: The Top 15 Solutions to Fight Hair Loss

 4. Egg yolks

-Your favourite part of an egg is the yolk?
-We’ve got good news — they’re rich in biotin (like bananas).
+If your favourite part of an egg is the yolk.
+We’ve got good news, they’re also rich in biotin (like bananas).

 That means a regular helping of egg yolks could contribute to a decrease in your DHT levels over time.

-But don’t eat the yolk and ignore the whites: these contain protein — essential for hair growth.
+But don’t eat the yolk and ignore the whites: these contain protein which is essential to maintain a normal hair growth cycle.

 5. Mangos